Khalada Abdullah – Parent Governor

 Akeim Mundell – Staff Governor

 Akeim Mundell is Staff Governor for CHS South.
-As the Year 7 Pastoral Leader at CHS South, he joined the staff team in September 2018 when our school opened.
+As the Lead Pastoral Manager and responsibility for Year 10 at CHS South, he joined the staff team in September 2018 when our school opened.

 Akeim has been working within the education field since 2010, where he has taught young people from the ages of 3 to 18 years old, both within school and community settings.
 He graduated university with a Foundation Degree in Teaching, a Bachelor of Arts with Honours Professional Development in Education and a PGCE14+.
 Over the years Akeim has gained a wide knowledge and understanding of the national curriculum.